Pecan Pie Recipe

 I eat this delicious pie warm, with vanilla ice cream, and SOMETIMES I eat it cold, straight out of the fridge 😋

-If you can't be bothered making your own pie crust then go ahead and use a ready-made crust.
-But, please, be bothered to roast your nuts!
-I just know you will love this pie!
+If you don't want to make your own pie crust then go ahead and use a ready-made crust.
+But, please, roast your nuts!
+I just know you will love this classic pecan pie!

 Pecan Pie Recipe